FREQUENTLY ASKED QUESTIONS

 ARE THESE BABIES REGISTERED?

-All of our babies are available to be registered through the AGDA, except for Stella (our Nubian/Nigerian cross).
+All of our babies are available to be registered through the AGDA.
 We provide you with the paperwork to send in for their registrations.

 ARE THESE BABIES BOTTLE-FED OR DAM-RAISED?

-Our babies are always raised by the dam (their mother).
-We also spend a lot of time hand raising them so they will learn to be tame & friendly.
+Our babies are always raised by the dam (their mother) but are given a bottle on milk testing day, which makes them very friendly but not overly so.
+We also spend a lot of time hand raising them so they are very familiar with humans.
 After going back and forth through the years on whether bottle fed or dam raised babies make better goats, we've found that bottle fed babies are annoyingly friendly and constantly want to chew everything.
-So instead, we let their mothers raise them and we spend a lot of hands on time making sure they love people as well.
+So instead, we let their mothers raise them, give them a bottle on milk testing day, and we spend a lot of hands on time making sure they love people as well.

 ARE THESE BABIES VACCINATED?